-This is the risk, ultimately, of the business having its authorisation withdrawn by the regulator or having certain conditions applied which adversely impact its ability to function on a day to day basis.
+This is the risk, ultimately, of the business having its authorisation withdrawn by the regulator or having certain conditions applied which adversely impact its ability to function on a day-to-day basis.

-The business mitigates any such risks by effectively planning for any change to laws and regulations and having a comprehensive understanding of regulator expectations.
+The business mitigates any such risks by effectively planning for any change to laws and regulations and having a comprehensive understanding of regulatory expectations.
 This includes, but is not restricted to, ensuring regulatory returns are completed in a timely manner, having in place an adequate compliance programme, and providing training and education to staff in respect of products, regulations, and compliance or legal frameworks.

-3.5 Effectiveness of the Firm's Risk Management Process
+3.6 Effectiveness of the Firm's Risk Management Process

-The Firm believe the risk management processes and controls are appropriate for the Firm based on the activities undertaken by the Firm but does note that further enhancements to these arrangements would be beneficial.
+The effectiveness of WAL's risk management and internal control environment is defined in terms of governance, risk management and internal control activities, codified by the Risk Management Framework.
+The Firm believes the risk management processes and controls are appropriate for the Firm based on the activities undertaken by the Firm but does note that further enhancements to these arrangements would be beneficial.
 The Board will review and endorse the risk management objective annually.